Snowden disclosures: August

 Each of them was assigned a particular area of the international fiber-optic network for which they were individually responsible.
 The following networks have been infiltrated by GCHQ: TAT-14 (EU-UK-US), Atlantic Crossing 1 (EU-UK-US), Circe South (France-UK), Circe North (Netherlands-UK), Flag Atlantic-1, Flag Europa-Asia, SEA-ME-WE 3 (Southeast Asia-Middle East-Western Europe), SEA-ME-WE 4 (Southeast Asia-Middle East-Western Europe), Solas (Ireland-UK), UK-France 3, UK-Netherlands 14, ULYSSES (EU-UK), Yellow (UK-US) and Pan European Crossing (EU-UK).

-Telecommunication companies who participated were "forced" to do so and had "no choice in the matter".
+Telecommunication companies that participated were "forced" to do so and had "no choice in the matter".
 Some of the companies were subsequently paid by GCHQ for their participation in the infiltration of the cables.
-According to the SZ, GCHQ has access to the majority of internet and telephone communications flowing throughout Europe, can listen to phone calls, read emails and text messages, see which websites internet users from all around the world are visiting.
+According to the SZ, GCHQ has access to the majority of internet and telephone communications flowing throughout Europe, can listen to phone calls, read emails and text messages, and see which websites internet users from all around the world are visiting.
 It can also retain and analyse nearly the entire European internet traffic.

 GCHQ is collecting all data transmitted to and from the United Kingdom and Northern Europe via the undersea fibre optic telecommunications cable SEA-ME-WE 3.
-The Security and Intelligence Division (SID) of Singapore co-operates with Australia in accessing and sharing communications carried by the SEA-ME-WE-3 cable.
-The Australian Signals Directorate (ASD) is also in a partnership with British, American and Singaporean intelligence agencies to tap undersea fibre optic telecommunications cables that link Asia, the Middle East and Europe and carry much of Australia's international phone and internet traffic.
+The Security and Intelligence Division (SID) of Singapore cooperates with Australia in accessing and sharing communications carried by the SEA-ME-WE-3 cable.
+The Australian Signals Directorate (ASD) is also in a partnership with British, American, and Singaporean intelligence agencies to tap undersea fibre optic telecommunications cables that link Asia, the Middle East, and Europe and carry much of Australia's international phone and internet traffic.

 The U.S. runs a top-secret surveillance program known as the Special Collection Service (SCS), which is based in over 80 U.S. consulates and embassies worldwide.
 The NSA hacked the United Nations' video conferencing system in Summer 2012 in violation of a UN agreement.

 The NSA is not just intercepting the communications of Americans who are in direct contact with foreigners targeted overseas, but also searching the contents of vast amounts of e-mail and text communications into and out of the country by Americans who mention information about foreigners under surveillance.
 It also spied on Al Jazeera and gained access to its internal communications systems.

 The NSA has built a surveillance network that has the capacity to reach roughly 75% of all U.S. Internet traffic.
 U.S. Law-enforcement agencies use tools used by computer hackers to gather information on suspects.
 An internal NSA audit from May 2012 identified 2776 incidents i.e. violations of the rules or court orders for surveillance of Americans and foreign targets in the U.S. in the period from April 2011 through March 2012, while U.S. officials stressed that any mistakes are not intentional.